 From physical and emotional support to transport, farming, and scientific study, animals help humans in many diverse ways.

-Animals can help people deal with vision and hearing loss, loss of limbs, as well as illnesses such as diabetes and autism.
-Animals are a large part of the food industry, with almost all of the animals being used.
-They are also used in medical trials, transport, training and teaching, along with being great companions.
+Animals can help people deal with vision and hearing loss, loss of limbs, and illnesses such as diabetes and autism.
+Animals are a large part of the food industry, with almost all of the animal being used.
+They are also used in medical trials, transport, training, teaching, and being great companions.

 Villagers would provide the dogs with food, shelter, and protection from predators like bears.
 There is no definite answer on where the first dogs were domesticated, but studies suggest it was either the Middle East or East Asia.

 Roughly 6,000 years later, humans began domesticating livestock such as cattle, sheep, pigs, and goats.
 This continued over the centuries, with more animals being valued for what they could provide.
 This included chickens, turkeys and ducks, guinea pigs, horses and donkeys, deer, camels, and bees.

 In modern times, dogs have been trained to be service and support animals.
 They assist people with a wide range of physical and mental ailments:

 - Blindness or visual impairment

 - Seizures and fainting